-My first post about the Cold War is about making the transition from WWII wargaming, where there is a multitude of treatment for most every part of the war, to the Cold War where, well, there isn’t.
+My first post about the Cold War is about making the transition from WWII wargaming, where there is a multitude of treatments for most every part of the war, to the Cold War where, well, there isn’t.
 The post going to be divided into two parts, because the two games I kick of the Cold War with are not really related, except by starting date.

 The Operational Art of War, Volume III